-More of the Data Center Knowledge article
+More of the Baseline Magazine article

 To better understand the immediate future of enterprise mobility, CIO Insight recently spoke separately with Chris Hazelton, research director of mobile and wireless technologies at 451 Research, and Chris Marsh, a principal analyst of enterprise mobility at Yankee Group.
 The pair discussed mobility trends, device vendors, mobile ROI, and related developments for the enterprise in 2014 and beyond.
 Here is an edited version of the one-on-one interviews with Hazelton and Marsh.

 What are the most important trends affecting how IT handles mobility today?